slsa-framework/slsa-proposals/0004/README.md

     -  The package was built from the source repository [https://example.com/path/to/foo](https://example.com/path/to/foo).

--  Other provenance claims may be relevant for specific use cases.
+-  Out of scope: other provenance claims that may be relevant for specific use cases, such as local extensions for internal use.

 When enforced, these expectations will ensure that a compromise of a package registry upload credential (or a compromise of the registry itself) cannot